 During your time on the course, your Tutor will provide:

 - Opportunities to ask questions and request tutor guidance.

-- Tutor-initiated discussions filled with stimulating questions on course topics or art world news.
+- Tutor-initiated networking discussions with icebreaker questions and art world news.

 - Art History courses have optional written assignments with detailed and supportive individual feedback to help develop ideas and enrich analytical skills and understanding.